an auto-push to bitbucket.org, etc, would be nice

 I registered the 'illumos' organization on github a couple of days ago, figuring I'd take this bug and get an interim solution going.
 If folks (bdha?) need to be added to it somehow, let me know (email or IRC).

-#4 Updated by Jeppe Toustrup almost 5 years ago
+#4 Updated by Jeppe Toustrup about 5 years ago

 I managed to get illumos-gate pushed to github: http://github.com/Tenzer/illumos-gate.
 It took around 16-17 hours to convert all the mercurial data to git, and then hg-git failed with an "out of memory" error, probably because the memory limit for one process on my 32 bit box was reached.